 The second factor that impacts sample size is the margin of error.
 For a CSAT scale of 1 to 5, let’s say you’d be comfortable with +/- 0.5 points from the mean, a 10% margin of error.

 Taking a common 95% confidence interval, z = 1.96, and let’s say a previous survey showed a 1.4 point standard deviation, then the sample size would be n = (1.96*(1.4/0.5))^2 = 30 responses.
 Now, if a margin of error of +/- 0.25 points was required, it would drive up the sample size to 120.

-The demand for more accurate and timely customer insights has created a niche for software vendors to develop tools that can handle the surveying, the sampling, the computation, and monitoring of standard customer experience metrics such as CSAT, CES, and NPS.
+The demand for more accurate and timely customer insights has created a niche for software vendors to develop tools that can handle the surveying, the sampling, the computation, and measuring of standard customer experience metrics such as CSAT, CES, and NPS.
 As more and more companies have moved their products and services online, some of these vendors offer the ability to survey customers directly during the customer’s web or mobile experience.
-Polling customers on their experience right as they’re engaging with the brand at key journey points generates more contextual feedback and a chance to remediate.
+Measuring customer satisfaction about their experience right as they’re engaging with the brand at key journey points generates more contextual feedback and a chance to remediate.

-Taking the customer pulse and computing CSAT twice a year is not enough to manage a business proactively.
+Measuring customer satisfaction twice a year is not enough to manage a business proactively.
 Tools are now available to get a real-time CSAT for anyone in the company to see and rally around.

 InMoment has CSAT software that makes measuring customer satisfaction easy, timely, and actionable.
 Learn how InMoment’s CSAT solution can help win lifelong customers.